 The software-defined segmentation approach can prevent infections from spreading from compromised workstations, effectively isolating and containing malicious activity.
 In cloud environments, this is an essential part of a security strategy to limit access between virtual machine (VM) instances as well as to enforce strong segmentation between cloud workloads, non-cloud resources, and user endpoints regardless of the physical network architecture.

-OPAQ’s high-performant, software-as-a-service approach to software-defined segmentation puts a zero-trust security posture within reach, enabling organizations to enforce security policies for data center applications, workloads and at the oft-underprotected end-user workstation, better protecting your entire enterprise.
+OPAQ’s high-performant SASE platform puts a zero-trust security posture within reach, enabling organizations to enforce security policies for data center applications, workloads and at the oft-underprotected end-user workstation, thus better protecting your entire enterprise.

 Ready to see the OPAQ cloud platform in action?